 Geographic application – Input received to date (1 November 2018)

-Original Language

-Small Team #2 Geographic Basis
+Small Team #2 Geographic Basis – updated (8 November 2018)

 Charter question h1) Should Registry Operators and Registrars (“Contracted Parties”) be permitted or required to differentiate between registrants on a geographic basis?

-The EPDP Team agrees that contracted parties should be (and are) permitted to differentiate between registrants on a geographic basis; however, the EPDP Team does not agree that differentiation on a geographic basis should be required.
-Specifically, members of the BC, IPC and GAC [add others as appropriate] have expressed the view that contracted parties should be required to differentiate between registrants on a geographic basis.
+The EPDP Team agrees that contracted parties should be (and are) permitted to differentiate between registrants on a geographic basis; however, the EPDP Team members have divergent views on whether differentiation on a geographic basis should be required.
+Specifically, members of the BC and IPC have expressed the view that contracted parties should be required to differentiate between registrants on a geographic basis.

 The Members expressing support for requiring differentiation between registrants on a geographic basis noted the following:

-When GDPR was adopted, the global nature of the DNS was not taken into account.
-It therefore may be shortsighted to just focus on GDPR.
+GDPR should not be over-applied, i.e., not applied to personally identifiable information not falling under EEA jurisdiction.

+The global nature of DNS data and the application and fulfillment of the Purposes, as stated herein, necessitate the application of the laws as they exist within each relevant jurisdiction.

-Applying GDPR to all registrants would undermine the ability of sovereign states to enforce their own laws and regulations within their respective jurisdictions..
+Applying GDPR to all registrants would undermine the ability of sovereign states to enforce their own laws and regulations within their respective jurisdictions.

-Businesses are generally required to take into account local laws when choosing to do business with various countries; therefore, cost is not necessarily a persuasive argument to not require differentiation.
+Businesses, including contracted parties, presumably take into account local laws when choosing to do business with various countries; therefore, cost is not necessarily a persuasive argument to not require differentiation.

 The Members opposing requiring differentiation between registrants on a geographic basis noted the following:

-The actual location of the registrant is not alone dispositive of whether GDPR applies especially because of the widespread industry use of additional processors (e.g., backend registry service providers for registry operators and backend registrar service providers and resellers).
+The actual location of the registrant is not dispositive as to whether GDPR applies due to the industry use of globally dispersed processors (e.g., backend registry service providers for registry operators and backend registrar service providers and resellers).
 For example, if a registry operator that is not subject to GDPR is using a European registry service provider as a data processor, that registry service provider has to comply with GDPR.
 If a registrar that is not subject to GDPR has a reseller that is subject to GDPR, either because it is located in Europe or offers services to European data subjects, that registrar would need to comply with GDPR.
 If a registrar uses another registrar as a service provider to run the technical operations of its registrar business, the same complexity exists.

-The actual location of the registrant is not alone dispositive of whether GDPR applies especially because of the widespread industry use of additional processors (e.g., backend registry service providers for registry operators and backend registrar service providers and resellers).

-Data subjects need to be informed at the time of collection about how their personal data is being processed, i.e., what data is collected, to whom it is transferred, how long it is stored, etc. Not having a common approach for all registrants could lead to two classes of registrants, which may result in competitive advantages to certain registrars/registries (due to their establishment in jurisdictions with privacy protection), fragmentation in the marketplace and interoperability issues.
+GDPR requires that data subjects are informed at the time of collection about how their personal data is being processed, i.e., what data is collected, to whom it is transferred, how long it is stored, etc. Not having a common approach for all registrants could lead to two classes of registrants, which may result in competitive advantages to certain registrars/registries (due to their establishment in jurisdictions with privacy protection), fragmentation in the marketplace and interoperability issues.

 It is often difficult to identify a registrant’s applicable jurisdiction with sufficient certainty to apply appropriate data protection rules.
 A differentiated treatment based on geographic location has a high likelihood of an adverse effect on the data subject’s data privacy rights through publication.